HaniSource/components/components/search-category/simple-search/doc.md

 ## Documentation

 ### Overview
-The **SimpleSearch** component is a dynamic, Livewire-powered search module designed for robust and efficient querying.
-It offers real-time search capabilities and query highliting and more see in this section we will show how to build like this component in details so stay tuned .

-first of all we need to generate a new livewire component
+Hey There! 👋

+Let me walk you through the SimpleSearch component a simple yet powerful search feature that’s built with Livewire.
+It’s designed to make your life easier by offering real-time search with highlighted results.
+If you're looking to build something similar, don't worry!
+I’ve got your back.
+Let's dive in step by step.

+### Setting Things Up
+First, we need to create a Livewire component.
+Don’t panic—it’s just one simple Artisan command.
+Open up your terminal and run this:

 ```shell
 php artisan livewire:make Search/Index
 ```
-that will generate a class version of the component and a blade one, for now let's start with the backend wich can be more smaller and simpler so in the ``App/Livewire/Search/Index``
+This command will generate two things for you:

+**A backend class**: ``App/Livewire/Search/Index``.
+**A Blade view**: the front-facing part of your search.

+For now, we’ll focus on the backend logic to make the search work.

+###  The Backend : Search Logic
 ```php
 <?php